 While participating in the study abroad program, students will be enrolled both at ECU and the foreign institution.

-After receiving the items listed above, the ECU Registrar will enroll the student for a number of credit hours at ECU matching the U.S. credit hour equivalency for the courses to be completed while abroad.
-Those credit hours registered through ECU prior to traveling abroad will be from a combination of the following (see UNIV courses below).
-Each student will be responsible for enrolling him/herself at the foreign institution.
+- ECU Enrollment: After receiving the items listed above, the ECU Registrar will enroll the student for a number of credit hours appropriate based on the U.S. credit hour equivalency and course level (1000, 2000, 3000 or 4000).
+Those credit hours registered through ECU prior to traveling abroad will be from a combination of UNIV courses. - Foreign Institution Enrollment: Each student will be responsible for enrolling him/herself at the foreign institution.